zearp/OptiHack/README.md

 * I don't know why Dell would lie about the specs if not for up-selling other products but some stuff in their documentation is plain wrong.
 But the 7020 SFF/MT computer supports 32GB RAM, not 16GB.
 The on-board sata ports are *all* 6gbit/s.
 Dell claims one is 3gbit/s max.
 Bad Dell!

 TODO:
-* FileVault2 works.
-Need to add entry to the guide for it.
 * Test all audio in and outputs.
 Front audio works and back audio doesn't seem to fully work on this Optiplex 9020 layout.
 * Wifi, I haven't received my Broadcom wifi/BT combo card yet.
 * Bluetooth, currently using a [$2 BT 4.0 dongle](https://www.ebay.co.uk/itm/1PCS-Mini-USB-Bluetooth-V4-0-3Mbps-20M-Dongle-Dual-Mode-Wireless-Adapter-Device/324106977844) that surprisingly works out of the box.
 No handoff or other fancy features are supported but audio and mouse/keyboard work fine.